iamfelix-s/ResponsiveWeb/README.md

 ## Contact Information

-For any copyright-related inquiries or notifications, please contact us at [your contact email address].
+For any copyright-related inquiries or notifications, please contact us at pbf.benny@gmail.com.

 ## Disclaimer